seihoukei/svelte-game-template/README.md

 - `specialaction` - on long tap, right-click or shift-click
 - `enter`, `leave` - when pointer/ lat touch position enters/leaves element

+Currently, element with `interactive` blocks its children with `interactive`.

 ### DisplayString

 Used to shape value into a string: